haleyspeed/willow/readme.md

 2. `h5_explorer.ipynb`
 > Necessary for all analysis.
 Scales raw data to microvolts.
 Band pass filters data at 450-5000 Hz and saves the filtered traces.
 Also useful to find an appropriate window (> 1 second) for clustering analysis in mountainsort or to make example figures of raw traces.

-3. `h5_spikedetector.ipynb`
+3. `h5_spikedetector.ipynb \ 'h5_spikeviewer.ipynb`
 > Homegrown spike detector just for the Willow system using our own cerebellar recording data as the test input.
 Uses Savitzky-Golay (polynomial) smoothing to identify the baseline.
 Peaks are detected first by being above a moving average of the previous 1 second of the trace for each datapoint.
 The peak is kept if it is at least `threshold * SSD` of the smoothed mean and is the largest peak in the center of a 10s window.
 This prevents duplicate peak detection and ensures accurate peak detection.
 Peaks are aggregated and the inter-peak interval and peak width are calculated.
 Final output is a spreadsheet with each row corresponding to 1 peak.
+Spikeviewer analyzes a 1-second window from each channel for optimizing threshold and making figures/averaging traces.
+Spikedetector analyzes the entire region specifies and does not make figures (for speed).

 4. `h5_subtractor.ipynb` (optional)
 > Subtracts 1s trace from saline probe recording (analyzed in `h5_probe.ipynb`) from experimental trace.
 Painfully slow on the best computer and not recommended.
 If S/N is really bad, it can eat away at your signal and make it worse.
 Use with extreme caution.